qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 **Examples:**

-* Return the maximum of the “passengers” field from features in the layer grouped by "station_class" field::
+* Return the maximum of the "passengers" field from features in the layer grouped by "station_class" field::

    maximum("passengers", group_by:="station_class")